Spam reporting: Email spam reporting

 The first three methods provide for full email addresses to send reports to.
-Otherwise, target abuse mailboxes can be assumed to be in the form defined by RFC 2142 (abuse@example.com), or determined by querying either the RIR's whois databases—which may have query result limits— or other databases created specifically for this purpose.
+Otherwise, target abuse mailboxes can be assumed to be in the form defined by RFC 2142 (abuse@example.com), or determined by querying either the RIR's whois databases (which may have query result limits) or other databases created specifically for this purpose.
 There is a tendency to mandate the publication of exact abuse POCs.

-Abused receivers can automate spam reporting to different degrees: they can push a button when they see the message, or they can run a tool that automatically quarantines and reports messages that it recognizes as spam.
-When no specific tools are available, receivers have to report abuse by hand; that is, they forward the spammy message as an attachment—so as to include the whole header—and send it to the chosen authority.
-Mailbox providers can also use tools to automatically process incidents notifications.
+Abused recipients can automate spam reporting to different degrees: they can push a button when they see the message, or run a tool that automatically quarantines and reports messages it recognizes as spam.
+When no specific tools are available, recipients must report abuse by hand; that is, they forward the message as an attachment (so as to include the full header) to the chosen authority.
+Mailbox providers can also use tools to automatically process incident notifications.